 The steps in this document are not proposed as requirements, but instead as recommended practices.
 The approaches described below are for an ACES Workflow, but do not cover all possibilities for a Resolve Color Managed workflow.

 Blackmagic supported the creation of the following tutorials to offer guidance in the area of color management:

 - ACES Set Up in DaVinci Resolve

 - Color Roundtrip from Dailies to Final Grading Using Davinci Resolve: Part One

 - Color Roundtrip from Dailies to Final Grading Using Davinci Resolve: Part Two

 If you are interested in learning more about ACES, please visit this thread on ACES central for more information on the Academy Color Encoding System.

-For more information about the ACES implementation in Davinci Resolve, please go to the ‘Color Management using ACES’ section in “The Data Levels, Color Management, and ACES” chapter of the Davinci Resolve 16.2 reference manual.
+For more information about the ACES implementation in Davinci Resolve, please go to the ‘Color Management using ACES’ chapter in the “The Data Levels, Color Management, and ACES” section of the latest DaVinci Resolve Manual.

 Once you create a new project, go to the Project Settings > Color Management panel.
 The first thing you will want to change is the Color Science settings to ACEScct.
 If you don’t have a specific reason to use ACEScc, it is recommended to use ACEScct.

 Generally, we recommend using the latest ACES version.